 We believe that school should be a safe and inviting place for learning.
-A successful school environment is dependent upon a high standard of learner behavior.
-Each learner's general behavior should not interfere with the safety, comfort, or education of others.
+A successful school environment is dependent upon a high standard of student behavior.
+Each student's general behavior should not interfere with the safety, comfort, or education of others.
 Students are expected to treat everyone with courtesy and respect.
 Appropriate behavior is everyone's responsibility.